dprevost/photon/src/Nucleus/Tests/Optional/README.txt

     The total memory is obtained by multiplying the number of blocks by the length of each block so: 8 * PSON_BLOCK_SIZE * PSON_BLOCK_SIZE.

-    The utility DisplayBigVDSSize can do this calculation for you if you are unsure of the actual size of blocks you are using.
+    The utility DisplayBigShMemSize can do this calculation for you if you are unsure of the actual size of blocks you are using.

     For a block size of 8192 bytes, the shared memory would have to be 512 MB.